FreddyB200/sistema-recarga-viajes-backend/README.md

 ---

 ## 🔮 Future Work (Pending Tasks)
-*This section can also link to GitHub Issues if you create them for these tasks.*

 1. **Spring Boot Version:** Develop an equivalent API in Spring Boot (new repository) with Spring Security.
 2. **Go Version:** Create a Go implementation for performance comparison.